TruebitProtocol/truebit-eth/README.md

 `call-stack-size`: depth of Merkle tree for the call stack

+Try adjusting `memory-size` first.
+Greater parameters make the task more likely to execute.
 See this [file](https://github.com/TruebitProtocol/truebit-eth/blob/master/ocaml-offchain/interpreter/main/main.ml#L138) for a complete list of interpreter options.